microsoft/winget-cli/doc/windows/package-manager/package/repository.md

 After you create a [package manifest](manifest.md) that describes your application, you're ready to submit your manifest to the Windows Package Manager repository.
 This a public-facing repository that contains a collection of manifests that the **winget** tool can access.
 To submit your manifest, you'll upload it to the open source [https://github.com/microsoft/winget-pkgs](https://github.com/microsoft/winget-pkgs) repository on GitHub.

-After you submit a pull request to add a new manifest to the GitHub repository, an automated process will validate your manifest file and check to make sure the package is not known to be malicious.
+After you submit a **pull request** to add a new manifest to the GitHub repository, an automated process will validate your manifest file and check to make sure the package complies with the [Windows Package Manager polices](.\windows-package-manager-policies.md) and is not known to be malicious.
 If this validation is successful, your package will be added to the public-facing Windows Package Manager repository so it can be discovered by the **winget** client tool.
 Note the distinction between the manifests in the open source GitHub repository and the public-facing Windows Package Manager repository.

 > [!IMPORTANT]
 > Microsoft reserves the right to refuse a submission for any reason.